JHAO1122/DSA/README.md

 # Data Structure and Algorithm
-This is my homework of Data Structure and Algorithm in ZHejing University, 2024 fall and winter semester
+This is my homework of Data Structure and Algorithm in Zhejing University, 2024 fall and winter semester